-1) WHEN would we adopt again?
+1) WHEN would we adopt again, and

 2) WHAT AGE would we adopt this time?

-After a great deal of prayer and research, we started the process of another foster adoption, agreeing to consider a wide age range.
+After a great deal of soul searching and research, we started the process of another foster adoption, agreeing to consider a wide age range.
 In October 2011, we submitted all the necessary background checks and information, and had a new home study done.
 That December, we were formally approved by the state of Georgia for adoption through foster care.

 We moved the children into our home March 1st.
-As it turned out, this was the very next day after my father died.
+As it turned out, this was the day after my father died.
 Hard timing — but as I told our caseworker, delaying things wouldn’t change anything.